Vance Maree

-Early years
+Early life

 Vance Maree was born on December 20, 1909, in Savannah, Georgia, to Andrew Morgan Maree and Frances Ann Johstoneaux.

 Georgia Tech

 Football

 He was a prominent tackle on William Alexander's football teams.
 Maree is a member of the Georgia Tech Athletics Hall of Fame.

 1928

 Maree was a member of the 1928 team which was national champion.
 Maree blocked the punt in the 1929 Rose Bowl which led to an 8 to 7 Tech victory over Cal after Roy Riegels ran 65 yards in the wrong direction.

 1930

 One writer in 1930 said Vance Maree and Frank Speer had the reputation as "the toughest pair of tackles in the south."
 Maree was selected All-Southern.
 He was selected as a third-team All-American by the International News Service in 1930.